supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Explore Regulatory Compliance
+- Task 1: Explore Regulatory Compliance
-- Explore Security posture and recommendations
+- Task 2: Explore Security posture and recommendations
-- Mitigate security alerts
+- Task 3: Mitigate security alerts

 ## Estimated timing: 40 minutes